 The next call was to my mother.
 She had called three times, and I didn’t answer.
 She would probably be more pissed about that anything else.

 “Greyson!
 Are you okay?
 What the heck are you doing in Hawaii?”

 “I told you I was going to Hawaii.
 I’m here for a conference.”

 “Some conference!
 I saw that magazine in the grocery store.
 At first, I thought it was a mistake, but then I looked closely.
 That was definitely my son—kissing another man on a public beach.
 Do you have anything to say about that?”

 “Yes, mother.
 I have a lot to say.
 But I’m going to say it face-to-face.
 We’re not going to have this conversation over the phone.
-I’ll be back in the city tomorrow.
-I’ll be doing my Take segment at the end of tomorrow’s newscast.
+I’ll be back in the city tomorrow and doing my Take segment at the end of tomorrow’s newscast.
 I would like you to be in the studio when I do it.
 Can you make that happen?”

 “Yes, Grey.
 I’ll be there.”

 “If you can get there about an hour early, I would like to talk with you before I go on.
 It’s very important to me, Mom.
 Please do this for me?”

 “Of course, Greyson.
 I’ll see you tomorrow night, then.
 Just one thing—are you okay?”

 “Mom—despite all the crap going on, I’ve never been better in my life.”